Disorder in AdS$_3$/CFT$_2$: Introduction

-Having introduced disorder into the system, we calculate the disorder averaged bulk metric to quadratic order in the disorder strength.
+Having introduced disorder into the system, we calculate the disorder-averaged bulk metric to quadratic order in the disorder strength.
 We then analyse both bulk and boundary properties of the resulting geometry.
-We find that there appear curvature singularities in the IR region, implying a breakdown of the perturbation expansion in the disorder strength.
+We find that there are curvature singularities in the IR region.
+As we will discuss in more detail in section \ref{sec:AvGeom}, these singularities are of a ``bad'' type and are therefore deemed unphysical.
+The presence of the singularity implies a breakdown of the perturbation expansion in the disorder strength.
 Furthermore, our averaged metric does not satisfy the AdS$_3$ vacuum Einstein equations any longer for non-vanishing disorder strength.
 The averaged metric is moreover found to contain closed timelike curves.
-In the region containing closed timelike curves, a breakdown of the semiclassical approximation for a probe string is found, one of the three criteria for a ``bad singularity'' proposed in \cite{Charmousis:2010zz}.
+In the region containing closed timelike curves, a breakdown of the semiclassical approximation for a probe string is found, one of the three criteria for a ``bad singularity'' mentioned in \cite{Charmousis:2010zz}.
 In the field theory dual, we find that the energy-momentum tensor has a trace anomaly, which however cannot be related to the Ricci curvature of the boundary metric via the usual trace anomaly equation.
 Finally, depending on the relative strengths of the disorder parameters for left and right moving sectors as well as on the length of the entangling interval, we find that the quantum null energy condition (QNEC), as well as the null energy condition (NEC), can be violated.